 They identified the underlying spiritual principle being violated.
 Deep inside, something did not feel right, and they named it.
 Because they were focused on truth and the higher good, they had the strength to persist through inner and outer resistance.

-The daughters of Zelophehad were wise women, for they presented their petition at the right time.
-(Talmud, Bava Batra 119b; Midrash Rabbah, Numbers 21:11)
+The daughters of Tzelafchad were wise women, for they presented their petition at the right time.
+(Talmud, Bava Batra 119b; Bamidbar Rabbah 21:11)

 They did not raise theoretical issues.
 Rather, they waited until the moment of practical decision and spoke their piece.
 We learn from them that there are two criteria of truth.
 Its content must be accurate, and it must be spoken at the right time.
 When both conditions are met, the heavens and the earth will open to receive it.

-The daughters of Zelophehad understood that timing is deeply intuitive.
+The daughters of Tzelafchad understood that timing is deeply intuitive.
 From their example we derive an essential principle of social action: one must wait for the right moment to correct an injustice.

 There are three reasons for this: